MUSA-620-Spring-2018/MUSA-620-Week-7/README.md

 - all R scripts used in scraping, analyzing, and visualizing the data
 - a written explanation of: the steps you took to create it, any challenges you encountered along the way, and reasons for your design choices.

+### Additional Comments

+Out of courtesy for the maintainers of the Philly Property Database and its other users, please do your best to avoid overloading their server.
+When you are ready for your scraper's final run, you should do so outside of normal working hours.
+And please remember to include at least a few seconds of pause between page loads, using the Sys.sleep() command.